Dyr0tH/ReadSail/README.md

    ```
    docker build -t your-mssql-image:latest .
    ```
-4. Edit the Library.java & replace the password in the "connectionURL" variable with the password you set in dockerfile.

 4. Build and run the application using your preferred Java IDE.
 I used Intellij <3.

 5. Enjoy and modify it to your liking!!